Birjan1/CS3483/README.md

 ## Branch 2
 Relax mode and Zen mode combined
-To run the project, use the following command: '''npm start'''
+To run the project, use the following command: 'npm start'